How to Prioritize Projects in 5 Easy Steps

 If you’ve spent any time in project management, you know this: Things change.
 A project that was once urgent and important might be trumped by an emergency that pops up.
 A stakeholder may decide a project doesn’t bring business value anymore.
 A key player could get sick unexpectedly, putting a dent in your team’s bandwidth.

 As project manager, you can either bend or you can break.
-It’s your job to stay alert and constantly reassess project priorities so you can adjust your team’s focus as needed.
+Stay alert and constantly reassess project priorities so you can adjust your team’s focus as needed.

 Prioritize work quickly and easily with TeamGantt